The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

 How to Identify the Possible Signs of Melanoma?

 The posts can usually be up to 1 cm in diameter.
-If one of your moles is larger or if you notice it, you should be very attentive to your changes or consult a dermatologist.
+If one of your moles is more extensive or if you notice it, you should be very attentive to your changes or consult a dermatologist.

 - A big surprise: be careful!

 If moles suddenly appear on your skin and start to blacken, you should be very careful or visit a dermatologist.
-It is very likely that the index has a malignancy.
+The index likely has a malignancy.

 - Color: homogeneous tone

-In this case, you should pay more attention to the changes that occur.
-Undoubtedly, you should visit a dermatologist immediately.
-These signs can determine the potency of a strong malignant.
+In this case, you should pay more attention to the changes.
+Undoubtedly, it would help if you visited a dermatologist immediately.
+These signs can determine the potency of a solid malignant.

 - Borders: undefined or irregular